getgnulinux/getgnulinux/README.md

 The "docroot" directory is now prepared for a production environment.
-You can synchronize the contents of this directory to the document root on your web server, so that the site can be served.
+You can synchronize the contents of this directory to the document root on your web server to deploy.

-### Setup the web server
+## Setup the web server

+This section explains the basic steps needed to setup the website on your web server.

 Requirements for the web server are as follows:

 * Apache HTTP server
 * PHP
-* PEAR
 * GNU gettext

 After creating a production build as described above, the directory "docroot"